Brandonsams/FaceMaskDetection/Milestone3-10Questions.md

     I wanted to, originally, construct the entire data pipeline, from video feed to face detection to mask prediction.
 However, due to time constraints, I ended up just using images to train and test the model.

+Was there any bias in the original dataset?

+    When looking back at the original dataset, it seemed that most of the images were from people with Asian descent.
+So yes there was definitely bias in the dataset.
+If the model was shown a person of African descent, for example, then it would likely have a hard time, as it had never been shown that data before.

+Did you set any confidence thresholds for the prediciton? i.e., the model must be x% confident that an image falls into a category for a prediciton to be made at all?

+    No, this model just produces a best guess.
+So whichever class is the most confident, that is the prediciton.

+Why did you use powershell to make the csv file?

+    The simple answer is that I am familiar with powershell, after having used it for Windows system administration for years.
+Its an incredibly powerful scripting language, available on macOS and Linux as well.
+Highly recommend.

+For the "mask_worn_incorrectly" class, what exactly counted as worn incorrectly?

+    That is an excellent question.
+For a mask to be worn correctly, it must cover the mouth, and it must also cover the nose.
+If either one of those is not taking place, then the mask is worn incorrectly.

+Did your model take into account images which have been rotated or augmented in some way?

+    While this model did not take into account augmented images, I think that it is safe to say that in most circumstances, a person's face would be unrotated.
+But yes, that is definitely an assumption.